monopole/mdrip/README.md

 judicious used of process ID variables.

 There's no notion of encapsulation or automatic cleanup.
-Extracted scripts can do _anything_.
+Extracted scripts can do anything that the user can do.

 The markdown author can always add cleanup code to the final block.

 ## Build